Tag Archives: Joseph Levinson

 The April 25th evening in Vilnius went “smoothly” until a veteran member of the Jewish Community politely pointed out that much of the work that the NGO was taking credit for and presented as a miracle dropped from the heavens had in fact been carried out many years earlier by the very Jewish Community in whose premises the event was held.
 There was a moment of shock when the event’s chairman reacted by saying “There are different kinds of Jews!” instead of thanking the senior member of our community for his well-intentioned, polite and factual corrective remarks from the floor.

 Note: Each author is exclusively responsible for his or her signed contribution.
-DH’s transparency p0licy excludes use of any pseudonyms (with the one exception of legendary Vilna wag Motke Chabad).
+DH’s transparency policy does not permit use of pseudonyms (with the one exception of legendary Vilna wag Motke Chabad).
 The editor is responsible for unsigned posts.
-We respect the right of reply and welcome submissions (at: email@example.com).
+We respect the right of reply and welcome submissions (at: firstname.lastname@example.org).

 Lithuanian Parliament and Genocide Research Center planning 2011 Film to Sanitize (and Glorify?) the ‘Rebels’ of 1941